ATC codes: V03AH01

+No information was provided in the application regarding the cost and cost-effectiveness of diazoxide.
 Preliminary results of an international survey of paediatric endocrinologists conducted in 2018 by Congenital Hyperinsulinism International to assess the availability and need for diazoxide reported that 53% of respondents agreed that cost to the patient was an obstacle to accessing diazoxide.

 Global availability, although reliable supply and regulatory approval of diazoxide is variable.